mulka/ploverwiki/Dictionary-Format.md

 ### Custom Modes

-You can define your own custom modes with the `SET_SPACE:` operator, which allows you to replace the space that Plover outputs with anything.
+You can define your own custom modes with the `SET_SPACE:` operator.
+This allows you to replace the space that Plover outputs with anything.
 Plover's snake-mode is the same as `SET_SPACE:_`.

 Here are some other examples:

 | Dictionary Syntax | Sample Output |
 |---------|-----------|